cloudmesh-community/book/chapters/container/docker-spark.md

 In the final stage we put sample values and check the predictions on the cluster.
-In addition to that feed the data using SparseVector format and we add the kmeans initialization mode, the error margin and the parallelization.
+In addition to that feed the data using SparseVector format and we add the kmeans initialization mode, the error margin and the palatalization.
 We put the step size as 5 for this example.
 In the previous one we didn't specify any parameters.

 The predict term predicts the cluster id which it belongs to.